DataFire/Integrations/integrations/generated/google_cloudbilling/README.md

   * summary `string`: An optional human readable summary of the pricing information, has a

 ### ProjectBillingInfo
-* ProjectBillingInfo `object`: Encapsulation of billing information for a Cloud Console project.
+* ProjectBillingInfo `object`: Encapsulation of billing information for a GCP Console project.
 A project
   * billingAccountName `string`: The resource name of the billing account associated with the project, if
   * billingEnabled `boolean`: True if the project is associated with an open billing account, to which
   * name `string`: The resource name for the `ProjectBillingInfo`; has the form